 - Storage mode

-The above tips will help you to protect your battery from swelling up and expanding.
+The above tips will help you to prevent your battery from getting swollen up and expanding.
 Taking precautions will not only protect your battery from being damaged but it will also minimize the threat of fire caused due to overheating of the battery.

 Click here for more information on Victron Energy AGM & Gel batteries